 In Fes, pay a visit to the Chouhara tannery and buy some authentic leather bag or jacket.

-Some replicas were so perfect (and made with Moroccan leather), and some just fake (I saw one with a Louis Vuitton Mono gram canvas with a Gucci GG buckle – like WOW).
+Some replicas were so perfect (and made with Moroccan leather), and some just fake (I saw one with a Louis Vuitton monogram canvas with a Gucci GG buckle – like WOW).

-I went in to check out come replicas so that I can share this information and they were not super cheap.
+I went in to check out some replicas so that I can share this information and they were not super cheap.
 Like a fake Chanel bag was priced at 70 euros and above.
-As these items are copyrighted and replicas – we don’t recommend buying them (I think customs will want to see receipt and what not.
+As these items are copyrighted and replicas – we don’t recommend buying them (I think customs will want to see the receipt and what not.
 Not sure about replica/fake rules there).

 Our Moroccan guide told us that people love to buy gifts for their friends and family when they visited the medina – it was considered holy (due to the presence of many mosques and madrasas).
 Hence the souks are always bustling with people and trade.

 Final Thoughts on Travel tips for Morocco